-9 Ways on How to Improve Website Loading Speed
+9 Ways on How to Improve Your Website’s Loading Speed

 Tired of a slow website?
 Learn how to fix and improve your website’s performance to get faster page load speeds, happier viewers, & better conversion rates.

-This could mean that your site is too slow.
-One of the main things that will turn people off about a website is slow loading time.
-Slow page load speed can drive people away faster than…. well at least faster than the time it takes for the page to load!
+Nobody likes a slow website.
+Slow page load speeds can drive users away faster than…. well at least faster than the time it takes for the page to load!

 QUICK NOTE: Studies have shown it takes ONE second for a viewer's flow of thought to stay uninterrupted.
 Every second after, your website is at risk of losing that viewer's interest.
 Your goal is to get your website to load one second or less.

-In the early days of the web, many websites were static HTML, so theoretically they would take very little time to load.
-However, connection speeds were also low.
-(If you're too young to remember browsing the web on a 28.8 modem, compared to a typical cable connection of 2MBs, this is like being forced to drive about 1 mile per hour on the highway).
-It was very important to consider image size and number of graphics on a page, not to mention that dynamic websites were loaded using CGI; which slowed down things considerably.
+In the early days of the web, many websites were static HTML, basically a plain text document, so theoretically it would take very little time to load.
+However, connection speeds were also low (if you're too young to remember browsing the web on a 28.8 modem, this is like being forced to drive 1 mile per hour on the highway).
+It was very important to consider image size and number of graphics on a web page, not to mention that dynamic websites were loaded using CGI; which slowed down things considerably.
 Now, bandwidth has increased.
 We can do a lot more on the web, and of course, we do.

 ALSO READ: Speed also matters for SEO.